 Stock Markets In Turmoil Amid Uncertainty Over U.S.-China Trade Talks

-The Dow Jones Industrial Average plunged nearly 600 points Tuesday after Trump administration officials accused Beijing of reneging on commitments it had already made in trade talks.
-The blue chip index was down 2.2% in afternoon trading.
+The Dow Jones Industrial Average plunged 473 points on Tuesday after Trump administration officials accused Beijing of reneging on commitments it had already made in trade talks.
+The blue chip index, which earlier was down more than 600 points, closed the day down 1.8%.

-Other indexes also fell, with the S&P 500 down more than 2% and the Nasdaq composite down more than 2.5%.
+Other indexes also fell, with the S&P 500 down about 1.7% and the Nasdaq composite down nearly 2%.

 The Trump administration has threatened to raise tariffs on $200 billion in imports from China to 25% from 10%, starting on Friday.